Scripting

 Register custom scripted actions

-You can register custom scripts that initiate some arbitrary action on a managed object endpoint.
+You can register custom scripts that initiate an action on a managed object endpoint.
 You can declare any number of actions in your managed object schema and associate those actions with a script.

 The return value of a custom scripted action is ignored.
 The managed object is returned as the response of the scripted action, whether that object has been updated by the script or not.